 Lumbar Disc Herniation

-Acupuncture is a natural treatment for lumbar herniated disc that works by stimulating the body to release natural painkillers, reduce inflammation, and improve circuation.
+Acupuncture is a natural treatment for a lumbar herniated discs that works by stimulating the body to release natural painkillers, reduce inflammation, and improve circulation.
 In this way, it targets the root causes of the condition allowing the body to heal itself.

 In this article, I will tell you how acupuncture works to treat herniated discs, share clinical research that proves it works, and share how we create personalized acupuncture treatments to relieve your back pain and disc herniation.